 For the hummus:

-- Put tahini, lemon juice, water and garlic in cup of immersion blender or food processor fitted with the metal blade.
+- Put ¼ cup tahini, ⅓ cup fresh lemon juice and 1 garlic clove in a medium bowl or food processor fitted with a metal blade.
 Cover and process until smooth.
+I use the immersion blender a lot for this; it's easier to clean than the large processor.

-- Add chickpeas, eggplant pulp, salt and pepper and process until smooth.
-If necessary scrape down sides of bowl and add a bit more water.
+- Add 2 cups cooked chickpeas, 1 cup eggplant pulp, ½ teaspoon salt and freshly ground black pepper to taste and process until smooth.
+Scrape down the sides of the bowl as necessary.

-- To serve, drizzle with olive oil and sprinkle with smoked paprika and parsley if using.
-It keeps fora week in the refrigerator.
+- To serve, drizzle with olive oil and sprinkle with ground paprika or cumin and 1 teaspoon chopped fresh parsley.
+It keeps for a week in the refrigerator.

 - It might take more or less depending on the size of the eggplant, so it's best to use a low/medium flame.
 You need to cook the inside before the skin becomes a mess.
 Make sure the inside is soft.
 You can feel it when you poke with the same tongs.

 - You need to keep turning, even hold it over the flame until it's all charred and soft.
-It doesn't matter if in some parts the skin falls and the flesh is directly over the flame.
+It doesn't matter if the skin falls in some parts as the flesh is directly over the flame.

 - Score each half in a criss-cross pattern, drizzle with olive oil, and add some salt and black pepper.